FoodTruck-TrackR/backend/README.md

 # Diner Endpoints
+_All endpoints on chart below require a property called 'authorization' with the token as its value in the request headers
 | Requests        | Endpoints          | Description
 |-----------------|--------------------|--------------------|
 |<a href="#getTutorials">GET diner's favorited trucks</a>  | /api/users/:id| <b>GET</b> request to retrieve all user's favorited trucks